Summer terms and conditions

 When You apply to study at the University, You will need to demonstrate, at the point of Enrolment, that You have a valid immigration status to undertake the proposed studies.
 This refers to a valid short-term study visa.
 If You fail to demonstrate that You have a valid immigration status the University reserves the right to prevent You from enrolling on the Summer School resulting in You not being able to attend any classes for Your Module until the situation is resolved.
 You will also be asked to leave the UK at the earliest opportunity in order to obtain the correct short-term study visa upon re-entry.

 On occasion, the University will need to contact the UK Home Office to clarify details on outstanding visa applications and previous immigration history.
-By accepting these terms and conditions, You consent to the University contacting the UK Home Office on Your behalf and the UK Home Office releasing such information to us
+By accepting these terms and conditions, You consent to the University contacting the UK Home Office on Your behalf and the UK Home Office releasing such information to us.

 There may be other related costs and expenses for some modules, which are in addition to the Programme Fees, such as lab fees and travel costs.
 Where possible these will be kept to a minimum and You will be notified in advance if there are any additional costs for Your Module.
-Please see our Undergraduate Summer School and Physics Summer School module pages for information on the modules to which additional costs may apply.
+Please see our Undergraduate Summer School module pages for information on the modules to which additional costs may apply.

-If You are offered a place on the Summer School You will be asked to pay the Tuition Fee for one Session within four weeks of receiving Your Offer or by 31 May 2020, whichever is sooner.
+If You are offered a place on the Summer School You will be asked to pay the Tuition Fee within four weeks of receiving Your Offer or by 31 May 2020, whichever is sooner.
 If You do not pay this fee Your place on the Summer School is not confirmed and we will not be able to process Your application further.

 Your remaining Programme Fees must be paid at Registration.
 If You have outstanding Programme Fees at the time of Enrolment, You will not be able to attend classes until all outstanding Programme Fees have been paid.